awsdocs/aws-doc-sdk-examples/gov2/README.md

-# AWS SDK for Go (v2) code examples
+# Amazon CloudWatch examples for the AWS SDK for Go (v2).

 ## Overview

-The code examples in this topic show you how to use the AWS SDK for Go (v2) with AWS.
+The code examples in this directory show you how to use the AWS SDK for Go (v2) with Amazon CloudWatch.

-The AWS SDK for Go (v2) provides a Go API for AWS infrastructure services.
-Using the SDK, you can build applications on top of Amazon S3, Amazon EC2, Amazon DynamoDB, and more.

-## Types of code examples

-* **Single-service actions** - Code examples that show you how to call individual service functions.

-* **Single-service scenarios** - Code examples that show you how to accomplish a specific task by calling multiple functions within the same service.

-* **Cross-service examples** - Sample applications that work across multiple AWS services.

-### Finding code examples

-Single-service actions and scenarios are organized by AWS service.
-A README in each folder lists and describes how to run the examples.

-Cross-service examples are located in the [cross_service](cross_service) folder.
-A README in each folder describes how to run the example.
+mazon CloudWatch is a monitoring and observability service built for DevOps engineers, developers, site reliability engineers (SREs), IT managers, and product owners.
+CloudWatch provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, and optimize resource utilization.

 ## ⚠️ Important